julienlucas/wp-starter-theme/README.md

 Extra features:

-* Owl Carousel JS.
-The best slider imo: lightweight, rich functionalities, and good looking when animated.
 * Some usefull includes, like a good pagination.php for Wordpress.
 * Some functions in functions.php, like thumbnails support and words excerpt limitation.